ga-wdi-boston/sql/README.md

 But first we need to create the database.
 We'll use the **[CREATE DATABASE](http://www.postgresql.org/docs/9.4/static/sql-createdatabase.html)** command from within `psql`.
 This is a  **[SQL](http://www.postgresql.org/docs/9.4/static/sql.html)** _(Structure Query Language - see also the [Wikipedia article](http://en.wikipedia.org/wiki/SQL))_ command and requires that we wrap the database name in double quotes (i.e. `create database "sql-crud";`).
 A `-` is not allowed as a name character in SQL unless the name is surrounded with double-quotes.

+If we want to remove a database - be careful, this is unrecoverable - we use the [DROP DATABASE](http://www.postgresql.org/docs/9.4/static/sql-dropdatabase.html) command.

 If we run `psql` without a parameter it will connect to our default database, usually named with our login.

 ```bash